New address coming 2023

 Carrie Secrist Gallery is pleased to present the group exhibition Usual Objects.
-This exhibition opens March 13 and continues through April 24, 2021.
 It will be viewable in person and by appointment at our gallery space located at 900 W. Washington BLVD, Chicago, IL.
-Our online viewing room will open to the public Saturday, March 13, 2021 at 10AM (CST).
-Appointments to view the exhibition in person are available beginning Tuesday, March 16, 2021.
+Our online viewing room will also be be available.
 To make an appointment in person, please visit the Reservation page on our website.

 The still life genre is a part of artistic expression dating back to the early seventeenth century.
 As a tool for representation, this genre continues to allow its maker to immortalize the reality of its subject intimately and immediately.
 It remains a way for artists to simultaneously examine how a chosen medium can conceptually alter the reality of the subject while becoming a grounding exercise in stability.
 The inanimate object in artistic form carries messages of potential, transformation, signification and objectivity.
 Usual Objects examines the contemporary still life in the current context of the coronavirus pandemic against this historic backdrop.